rokath/trice/docs/TraceWithTrice.md

   * Parse the variadic parameter list.
   * Convert each parameter according to its format specifier into character sequences.
     * This includes several divisions - costly function calls.
-  * Concatenate the parts to an output string and deliver it to the output, what often means copying again.
+  * Concatenate the parts to a new string and deliver it to the output, what often means copying again.
   * Never ever call a printf-like function in time critical code, like an interrupt - it would crash your target in most cases.
 * The `TRICE` macro, instead, just copies an ID together with the optional values to a buffer and is done.
 (A direct-to-the-output option exists.)
-  * This can happen in 6-8 processor clocks, but usually a bit overhead is included.
+  * This can happen in [6-8](./Speed.md) processor clocks.
 When running on a 64 MHz clock, light can travel about 30 meters in that time.
 * To achieve that, a pre-compile step is needed, executing a `trice update` command on the PC.
   * The **trice** tool parses the the source tree for macros like `TRICE( "Hello World" );` and patches them to `TRICE( Id(nnnnn), "Hello World" );`, where `nnnnn` is a 16-bit identifier associated to the format string `"Hello World"` inside the source file and is copied also into a [**T**rice **I**D **L**ist](../til.json).
-  * During compilation than, the `TRICE` macro is translated just to the `nnnnn` ID and the optional parameter values.
+  * During compilation than, the `TRICE` macro is translated to the `nnnnn` ID only and the optional parameter values.
 The format string is ignored by the compiler.
-  * At runtime the ID with its values is copied in a transmit buffer.
-Then the **trice** tool receives it, gets the right format string from the reference list and performs the printing task.
+  * At runtime the extern **trice** tool receives the *Trice* message, gets the right format string from the reference list and performs the printing task.

 ---
   ![./README.media/triceCOBSBlockDiagram.svg](./README.media/triceCOBSBlockDiagram.svg)

 * The **trice** tool tries to help as much as possible, to let the developer focus on its programming task.
 The once generated ID is not changed anymore without need.
 If for example the format string gets changed into `"Hello World!"`, a new ID is generated automatically and the reference list gets extended.
 * Obsolete IDs are kept inside the [**T**rice **I**D **L**ist](../til.json) for compatibility with older firmware versions.
 * It could be possible, when merging code, an **ID** is used twice for different format strings.
-In that case, the **ID** inside the reference list wins and the additional source gets patched with a new **Id**.
-This possibly unwanted patching is avoidable with proper [ID management](./IDManagement.md).
+In that case, the **ID** inside the reference list wins and the additional source gets patched with a new **ID**.
+This maybe unwanted patching is avoidable with proper [ID management](./IDManagement.md).
 * The reference list should be kept under source code control.

 ##  5. <a name='Tricefeatures'></a>*Trice* features